sumanyu/stacked-denoising-autoencoders/README.md

 `StackedDenoisingAutoencoders` are trained greedily layer by layer.

-See example usage by running `python run_mnist_stacked_ae.py` which trains a stacked autoencoder on the MNIST dataset and uses the latent features as input to a naive bayes classifier.
+See example usage by running `python run_mnist_ae.py` which trains a single layer autoencoder on the MNIST dataset and uses the latent features as input to a naive bayes classifier.

+Similarly, run `python run_mnist_stacked_ae.py` for a stacked two layer autoencoder.

 Tested with:
 * `Python 2.7.9`